 “Only informed citizens can make conscious decisions about their food.
 Origin labeling is necessary although certainly not sufficient: we demand that labels also give information on production and processing methods to ensure transparency throughout the food chain – as evidenced by this ECI,” said Marta Messa, director of the Slow Food Europe Office, at the press conference for the launch of the ECI.

-The Commission’s report in 2013 showed that around 90% of Europeans consider it necessary to indicate the origin of proceed foods and meat, while a Eurobarometer survey conducted the same year revealed that 84% of EU citizens considered such labeling necessary for milk.
+The Commission’s report in 2013 showed that around 90% of Europeans consider it necessary to indicate the origin of processed foods and meat, while a Eurobarometer survey conducted the same year revealed that 84% of EU citizens considered such labeling necessary for milk.

 In many European countries, origin information is largely absent from labeling for meat, milk, dairy products, unprocessed food, and single-ingredient products such as flour or sugar.
 Instead, origin must be labeled on honey, olive oil, fresh fruit and vegetables, and fresh or frozen beef, pork, sheep, goat, and poultry meat.